-The presenting of the Indianapolis Prize and the Lilly Medal is hosted by Cummins Inc. at a formal Gala in downtown Indianapolis.
-As the winner and finalists are honored for their selfless dedication, scientific expertise and lasting success, an influential audience is captured by an impactful evening of storytelling and emotion.
+The presenting of the Indianapolis Prize and the Lilly Medal takes place during the biennial Indianapolis Prize Gala hosted by Cummins Inc. During this black tie affair in downtown Indianapolis, the winner and finalists are honored for their selfless dedication, scientific expertise and lasting success, while an influential audience is captured by an impactful evening of storytelling and emotion.

-The Indianapolis Prize represents the vitality and commitment of the Indianapolis community's dedication to make a difference to our natural world.
+This program and award represents the vitality and commitment of the Indianapolis community's dedication to make a difference to our natural world.

 Lilly Medal © 2013, Indianapolis Zoological Societies